We spent two days hitting all the best spots in the capital of Slovakia. So here’s a list of our top 9 things to do in Bratislava over a weekend.

 Now, easily recognisable thanks to the statue of St. Michael and the Dragon sitting on top.
 The tower houses the Exhibition of Weapons of Bratislava City Museum and stands tall and proud in its white and green colours.

-We’ve seen many places of worship and religious shrines on our travels but we both agreed this was possibly our favourite to date.
+We’ve seen many places of worship and religious shrines on our travels, although we both agreed that The Blue Church was our favourite to date.

 You definitely don’t have to be religious to appreciate the work of art that is The Church of St. Elizabeth, aka the Blue Church.

 Built in 1909, the pastel blue and white colours are just as beautiful on the inside as they are from the outside and attract many visitors of all nationalities daily.

 This small bronze statue of a sewer worker, also known as Cumil, has become somewhat the celebrity of Bratislava town.

 Cumil translates to ‘peeper’ or ‘watcher’ in English and that’s exactly what you’ll see this guy doing if you spot him by your ankles.